9 Planting zones in Colorado with Map

 5. Zone 5b

-Shown in light teal color on our map, Zone 5b is one of the most extensive zones in Colorado, covering large parts of the Front Range and mountain valleys.
-With temperatures from -15°F to -10°F (-26.1°C to -23.3°C), this zone have cities like Fort Collins, Castle Rock, and parts of Colorado Springs, representing a transition between mountain and plains climates.
+Zone 5b, shown in light teal on our map, covers large parts of the Front Range and mountain valleys.
+Average annual minimum temperatures range from -15°F to -10°F (-26.1°C to -23.3°C).
+Cities in zone 5b include Fort Collins, Castle Rock, Greeley, Loveland, and parts of Colorado Springs.

 6. Zone 6a